The rooster's crowing followed the Call to Prayer,

 The more subdued grey and brown females

-Cocks bring bright colors and a vibrant life
+bring bright colors, vibrant life to their mating

 Decades ago, a wealthy couple bought one